COVID-19: We're still operating as normal. Please CLICK HERE for more info on our current working arrangements

 Terms In A Contract

 The Contract should set out the full terms and conditions of employment such as payment, the amount of holidays, hours of work and any restrictions on your employee's future employment if they leave you.
-Covering so much important detail it is vital that you have a Contract for your staff drafted by specialist Employment Law Solicitors.
+Covering so much important detail it is vital that you have a Contract for your staff drafted by a specialist Employment Law Solicitor.

 Implied Contract Terms